Syncano/syncano-testing-examples/blog_post.md

 This just the beginning in terms of what can be achieved with Nightwatch.
 In the following posts I'll be showing you how to:

 * Use `before()` and `after()` hooks in your tests
-* Extend Nightwathc with custom commands
+* Extend Nightwatch with custom commands
 * Add your tests to continous integration tools like CircleCI
 * Use cool XPath selectors that will save you development time

-If you have any questions or just want to say hi drop me a line at support@syncano.com
+If you have any questions or just want to say hi, drop me a line at support@syncano.com